Sylvexia/personal_research/10-29 Personal Research.md

 		- `%arg7 = %12` at the end of the loop
 		- After `30` iteration, return the `%12` result.

+# Collection of operation that need to be lowered
 - entry: `func.func @main_graph(%arg0: memref<1x1x28x28xf32>`-> `(memref<1x10xf32> {onnx.name = "19"})`
 	- `attributes {llvm.emit_c_interface}`
 - `"krnl.entry_point"() {func = @main_graph, numInputs = 1 : i32, numOutputs = 1 : i32, signature = "[    { \22type\22 : \22f32\22 , \22dims\22 : [1 , 1 , 28 , 28] , \22name\22 : \22x.1\22 }\0A\0A]\00@[   { \22type\22 : \22f32\22 , \22dims\22 : [1 , 10] , \22name\22 : \2219\22 }\0A\0A]\00"} : () -> ()`